Will COVID-19 affect trick-or-treating? Tri-state area officials weigh in

+Last year, Action News visited the same block as they celebrated Halloween a day early.

+Residents believe trick-or-treating can be done safely this year, and the community says they need it more than ever.

-"I think we can have it safe don't you?
-It'll be fun," said Lindsay Triboletti.
+"I think we can have it safe.
+It'll be fun," said neighbor Lindsay Triboletti.

 "I feel like we can make it work.
 We wear masks anyway for Halloween.
 I think the kids are looking forward to it and the parents are.
 We've had a lot taken away from us this year," said Ellen Lauletta.